 - Promoting your natural instincts for bonding and caring for your baby

-By learning what these hormones can do, you can understand what will happen during labor and birth and how you can make decisions about your care to support optimal function of your hormones.
+By learning what these pregnancy hormones can do, you can understand what will happen during labor and birth.
+You can also learn how to make decisions about your care to support the optimal function of your hormones.

-Oxytocin is called the “love hormone” because it is involved with lovemaking, fertility, contractions during labour, and the release of milk in breastfeeding.
+Oxytocin is called the “love hormone” because it is involved with lovemaking and fertility.
+It also helps contractions during labour, and the release of milk in breastfeeding.
 It makes you feel good, safe, and affectionate.

 Your body will produce more and more Oxytocin gradually through pregnancy and have a huge increase during labor – especially at the end when you have a surge of it before beginning to push (said to be part of the overwhelming feeling of transition).
-Oxytocin creates powerful contractions in your uterus that help to thin and open the cervix (efface and dilate), move the baby down and out of the birth canal, release and push out the placenta, limit bleeding at the site of the placenta, and help your uterus stay contracted after birth as it shrinks to pre-baby size.
-During labor and birth, the pressure of the baby against your cervix signals the release of the oxytocin and creates contractions.
+Oxytocin creates powerful contractions in your uterus that help to thin and open the cervix (efface and dilate) and move the baby down the birth canal.
+It helps you release and push out the placenta, limits bleeding at the site of the placenta, and help your uterus stay contracted after birth as it shrinks to pre-baby size.
+During labor and birth, the pressure of the baby against your cervix signals the release of oxytocin and creates contractions.

 Low levels of oxytocin during labour and birth can cause: